orphu/mcdungeon-docs/FAQ.rst

 This should result in a dungeon which loads under Minecraft 1.7; however some traps may be inoperative, and some room features may be missing or rendered incorrectly.
-Also, note that future improvements to MCDungeon may well require v1.8 features and may need to be disabled to preserve compatibility.
+Also, note that future improvements to MCDungeon may well require v1.8 features and may also need to be disabled to preserve compatibility.

 How can I make my own rooms and traps?